 4. Yea, though I walk through the valley of the shadow of death, I will fear no evil: for Thou art with me; Thy rod and Thy staff they comfort me.

 It feels like death, but it’s not.
-I won’t have fear from pressure, anxiety, depression, feelings of being overwhelmed.
+I won’t have fear from pressure, anxiety, depression, or feelings of being overwhelmed.
 He is strong, He has stability, He will guide me.

 5. Thou preparest a table before me in the presence of mine enemies: Thou anointest my head with oil; my cup runneth over.